Valeria9533/PMSM_FOC/README.md

 Code is written for STM32F407 MCU, using HAL library.

-For now only direct torque control is implemented.
-Speed loop is coming soon...
+Current loop is tuned.

+Speed is coming.

 Freemaster software is used (but not nessesarily) for useful control of motor and see plots and transients of currents, voltages, etc.